Takey-Osman/Legal-AI-Assesment/README.md

+This project was built as a practical take home assessment for an AI Engineer role.
+The goal is to demonstrate a simple but working pipeline for document processing, evidence retrieval, grounded draft generation, and learning from operator edits.

 # Legal Document Understanding and Grounded Draft Generator

 This repository is a practical take-home assessment submission for an AI Engineer role.
 It processes messy legal-style documents, extracts usable text and structured fields, retrieves relevant evidence, generates grounded first-pass drafts, and captures operator edits to improve future drafts.